-Durham isn’t just home to a top-rated medical school, health system, and university—it’s also among the fastest growing and most livalbe areas in the country.
+Durham isn’t just home to a top-rated medical school, health system, and university—it’s also among the fastest growing and most livable areas in the country.
 The Triangle (Durham, Raleigh and Chapel Hill) boasts cultural diversity, a reasonable cost of living, a strong school system, and numerous accolades.
-Many local restaurants have been featured in The New York Times and many well-known food magazines, and Durham was recently named The South’s Tastiest Town by Southern Living.
+Many local restaurants have been featured in The New York Times and many well-known food magazines, and Durham has been named The South’s Tastiest Town by Southern Living.

 Sports fans are drawn to the rivalry between three local NCAA schools, and outdoor enthusiasts are drawn to its network of running and biking trails, parks, and athletic fields.
 Learn more about life in Durham by reading the New York Times article on 36 hours in Durham.

-Research Triangle Park, the largest research park in the country, is a mere 10 miles away and a source of innovations in biotechnology, environmental sciences and pharmaceuticals.
+Research Triangle Park, the largest research park in the country, is just 10 miles away and a source of innovations in biotechnology, environmental sciences, and pharmaceuticals.
 Learn more about life in Durham at https://durham.duke.edu.

 Learn more about our training programs, including how to apply:

 Medical Student Subinternship, Residency, & Fellowship Programs